blue-blues/blue_coder/.bluesaicoderrules/workflows/extension-release.md

 					<b>Global Cline Rules:</b> store multiple rules files in Documents/Cline/Rules to share between projects.
 				</li>
 				<li>
-					<b>Cline Rules Popup:</b> New button in the chat area to view workspace and global cline rules files to plug
+					<b>Cline Rules Popup:</b> New button in the chat area to view workspace and global bluesaicoder rules files to plug
 					and play specific rules for the task
 				</li>
 				<li>